kraterkraken/hrm/README.md

                     (note: the "data" instruction will override data in the datafile) -m memsize  Sets the size of temporary memory (default is 25) -i inboxmode
-                    Tells the interpreter how to handle the situation where an "inbox" instruction is encountered, but there is no more data to read:
+                    Tells the interpreter how to handle "inbox" instructions when there is no more data to read:
                     WARN = continue executing but display a warning (DEFAULT) STOP = gracefully stop execution
                     QUERY = Query the user for the additional input -h          Display help.

 Language Instruction Set:

+    # comment       Lines starting with # are comments and are ignored.

     data valuelist  Uses a whitespace separated list of values as the input data.
                     Valid values are: integers, single characters enclosed in ''